lisa-lumos/Snowflake/reference/02-function-ref.md

 - object_pick(my_object, key1, key2, ...): return an object, containing the subset of key-val pairs specified, from the input obj

 ### map
+map_cat
+map_contains_key
+map_delete/map_insert
+map_keys
+map_pick
+map_size

 ### extraction
+flatten(): parses a variant.
+Default parses one level.
+Can recursively parses all nested elems out.
+Can optionally recursively parse only object, or only array out.
+Can optionally specify a particular path to parse for each row.

+get()/get_path(): extract val from variant.

+get_ignore_case()

+object_keys(): returns an array, containing the list of first-level-keys of the input object.

+xmlget(): extract an elem from xml.

+### Conversion/casting
+as_...(my_variant): convert variant vals to other data types

 ### type predicates
+is_...(my_variant): check if the variant is a certain datatype

+typeof(my_variant): returns the type of the variant val

 ## String & Binary functions